kibook/xml-utils/utils/xml-transform/README.md

   - \-o, --out \<file\>
     Output to \<file\> instead of stdout.
 This option only makes sense when the input is a single XML document.

+  - \-P, --string-param \<name\>=\<value\>
+    Pass a string parameter to the last specified stylesheet.
+If specified before any stylesheets, the parameter will be passed to all stylesheets.
+This is essentially equivalent to `-p "name='value'"`, though it will auto-detect if the value string contains single or double quotes and use the opposite.
+Strings with both single and double quotes cannot be used.

   - \-p, --param \<name\>=\<value\>
     Pass a parameter to the last specified stylesheet.
 If specified